International Conference on Fibonacci Numbers and their Applications: 18th ICFNTA

 The 18th ICFNTA took place at Dalhousie University, Halifax, Nova Scotia, Canada, July 1–7, 2018.
 The Proceedings, consisting of 183 pages, including 14 papers and 12 problems, were published for open access in The Fibonacci Quarterly.

-Hugh C. Williams from the University of Calgary presented the Edouard Lucas Memorial Lecture, "Mersenne, Fibonacci and Lucas: The Mersenne Prime Story and Beyond."
+Hugh C. Williams from the University of Calgary presented the Édouard Lucas Memorial Lecture, "Mersenne, Fibonacci and Lucas: The Mersenne Prime Story and Beyond."

 17th ICFNTA

 The venue for the 17th ICFNTA was Université de Caen-Normandie, Caen, France, June 26 to July 2, 2016; Proceedings.

-The Edouard Lucas Memorial Talk, given by Jean-Paul Allouche, was entitled "Variations on the Binary Fibonacci Sequence."
+The Édouard Lucas Memorial Talk, given by Jean-Paul Allouche, was entitled "Variations on the Binary Fibonacci Sequence."
 Three special presentations open to the public were given by Andreas Hinz, Ron Knott, and Arthur Benjamin, and there were two one-hour problem sessions.

 16th ICFNTA

 The 16th ICFNTA was held at Rochester Institute of Technology, Rochester, New York, July 20–27, 2014.
 The Proceedings of 221 pages includes 21 papers and a chapter consisting of 14 problems.
-The Edouard Lucas Memorial lecture was given by Jeffrey Lagarias.
+The Édouard Lucas Memorial lecture was given by Jeffrey Lagarias.